open-telemetry/opentelemetry-specification/specification/api-metrics.md

 metric events, after applying various [aggregations](#aggregations) and converting into various [exposition formats](#exposition-formats).
-However, we find that there are many other uses for metric events, such as to record the aggregated or raw data in tracing and logging systems.
+However, we find that there are many other uses for metric events, such as to record aggregated or raw measurements in tracing and logging systems.
 For this reason, [OpenTelemetry requires a separation of the API from the SDK](library-guidelines.md#requirements), so that different SDKs can be configured at runtime.

 The word "semantic" or "semantics" as used here refers to _how we give meaning_ to metric events, as they take place under the API.
 The term